-Yet at the same time these broad initiatives have been launched, it is clear that Alaska is not positioned to make decisions concerning international cooperation in any formal sense.
-Indeed, the approach taken by US decision-makers more generally, at least those in Washington, with respect to cooperation across the circumpolar north is generally quite different from that of Canadians, who have invested considerable effort in devolving northern relations and encouraging indigenous participation.
+Yet at the same time that these broad initiatives have been launched, it is clear that Alaska is not positioned to make decisions concerning international cooperation in any formal sense.
+Indeed, the approach taken by U.S. decision-makers more generally, at least those in Washington, with respect to cooperation across the circumpolar North is generally quite different from that of Canadians, who have invested considerable effort in devolving northern relations and encouraging indigenous participation.
 At the state level, American policy-makers are less inclined to make policies which promote a formal relationship within the Arctic Circle beyond those which relate to environment and "Arctic science", or which privilege U.S. research institutions and American leadership in environmental science.

-The US approach to participation in the Arctic Council, for example, is driven by a number of specific issues, rather than by a sense of geographical regionalism.
+The U.S. approach to participation in the Arctic Council thus is driven by a number of specific issues, rather than by a sense of geographical regionalism.
 National security, economic development and scientific research are important U.S. interests in the region.
+According to official spokespersons, U.S. Arctic policy "emphasizes environmental protection, sustainable development, human health and the role of indigenous people" but this emphasis is specific to U.S. peoples and places, not Pan Arctic indigenous organizations nor transnational issues above and beyond environment.

-Consequently, it would be fair to say that theoretically, the US position towards the circumpolar region remains based upon a state-centered agenda in which security and national interests are emphasized, although with recognition of the broader context of globalization.
-It should be noted that while the North remains a strategic location for military or security, or military structures (like the National Missile Defense system including silos in Alaska) such security is, at present, much less exclusive as in former days.
+Consequently, it would be fair to say that theoretically, the U.S. position towards the circumpolar region remains traditional, in the sense that it is based upon a state-centered agenda in which security and national interests are emphasized, although with recognition of the broader context of globalization.
+It should be noted that while the North remains a strategic location for military or security or military structures (like the National Missile Defense system including silos in Alaska) such security is, at present, much less exclusive as in former days.
 What is more pronounced, however, is the strategic importance of oil and U.S. energy security in the North.
 As we shall see, this has implications for Canada's role in the region.

-Similarly, concern with broad-based human security issues has been less significant to Washington decision-makers than more empirical studies of northern climates and environments.
-Indeed, Young identifies the propensity for the North to be understood as "The scientific Arctic" and as such suggests that the region has been of greater interest for its research potential to academics (Young and Einarsson 2004).
-U.S. personnel involved in decision-making at the level of policy for the Arctic Council have often claimed that the most proper area of concern for the federal government is the area of scientific research (presumably Western scholarship style) and data gathering, rather than upon what they consider "less rigorous" scientific themes such as quality of life or maintaining indigenous lifestyles (e.g. ACIA 2004).
+Similarly, concern with broad-based human security issues has been less significant to of Washington decision-makers than more empirical studies of northern climates and environments.
+Indeed, the AHDR identifies the propensity for the North to be understood as "The scientific Arctic" and as such suggests that the region has been of greater interest for its research potential to academics.
+U.S. personnel involved in decision-making at the level of policy for the Arctic Council, have often claimed that the most proper area of concern for the federal government is the area of scientific research (presumably Western scholarship style) and data gathering, rather than upon what they consider "less rigorous" scientific themes such as quality of life or maintaining indigenous lifestyles.
 While the Arctic is indeed an important parameter for the state of the planet, this focus on formal science has differentiated and at times devalued the role of traditional knowledge or traditional society in the North.